-- v.
+- iv.
+After a decision finding the respondent responsible, the complainant and respondent will each be invited to submit a letter, not to exceed five double-spaced pages, to the hearing panel.
+This letter is an opportunity for each party to comment on the impact of this situation on them, any aggravating or mitigating factors they believe should be taken into consideration, and any sanctions they would like to recommend.
+Both parties will be given three business days to submit this letter after receipt of the initial decision letter from the Chair.
+No additional material may be submitted at this time. - a.
+All parties are required to affirm that materials they submit to the COD are their work.
+Outside collaborators, including an advisor, must be cited. - v.
 The Chair will also offer the complainant and respondent the opportunity to participate in a limited post-hearing sanctioning panel, before the same sexual misconduct hearing panel that reached the decision on responsibility, limited to the question of the appropriate sanction.
 The post-hearing sanctioning panel cannot be used to revisit or reargue issues that were addressed during the initial hearing.
 The COD will schedule the post-hearing sanctioning panel as soon as is reasonably possible after receipt of any written statements from the parties. - vi.
 Submission of a written statement and/or participation in the post-hearing sanctioning panel are optional for both parties.
 If a party chooses not to submit a written statement within the deadline or chooses not to participate in the post-hearing sanctioning panel, the COD will make its sanctioning decision based on the available information before it. - vii.
 Once the Chair concludes the post-hearing sanctioning panel (or both parties decline the option to participate in a post-hearing sanctioning panel), the COD sexual misconduct hearing panel meets in executive session to decide what is the appropriate sanction or sanctions to impose.
 In deliberations on sanctions, the COD sexual misconduct hearing panel may review any prior findings of responsibility of the respondent.
 The sanctions available are described in Section XI. - viii.
-The Chair or the OSC will offer to meet with the respondent and complainant, and the Chair will send a written notice of the sanctioning decision to both parties as soon as is reasonably possible after the post-hearing sanctioning panel.
+The Chair or the OSCCS will offer to meet with the respondent and complainant, and the Chair will send a written notice of the sanctioning decision to both parties as soon as is reasonably possible after the post-hearing sanctioning panel.
 This letter will be copied to MIT officials as appropriate.